Vadilat/sentiment-analyzer/README.md

 # News Sentiment Analyzer

-A Spring Boot microservice that streams live news articles, queues them via Kafka, and performs real-time sentiment analysis using Stanford CoreNLP in a non-blocking WebFlux pipeline.
+A Spring Boot app that streams live news, sends articles through Kafka, and performs real-time sentiment analysis using Stanford CoreNLP in a reactive WebFlux pipeline.

 ---